pantheon-systems/documentation/source/content/ssh-keys.md

 ## Generate SSH Key

-Follow the steps below to generate your SSH Key.
+Use the following steps to generate your SSH Key:

 <Alert title="Note"  type="info" >

-We don't currently support `ed25519` keys.
+Currently, we do not support `ed25519` keys.

 </Alert>